 Basic First Aid Supplies

-- ace bandages, band-aids, gauze rolls, splints, bandage tape, scissors (for tape), and steri-strips
+- ace bandages, band-aids, gauze rolls, splints, bandage tape, scissors (for tape), and steri-strips (a first aid kit like this is helpful)

-- splinter remover
+- Splinter remover

-- flannel (for making poultices)
+- cotton flannel (for making poultices)

-- Redmond First Aid Clay
+- Redmond Clay (formerly known as First Aid Clay)

 - Manuka honey (I’ve used this successfully on burns)

-- colloidal silver spray
+- Colloidal silver spray

 Essential Oils